-The SD331-C236/Q170 HW Utility features the following tabs: Information, HW Health, HW Healthset, Watchdog, and DIO.
+The SD330-Q170 HW Utility features the following tabs: Information, HW Health, HW Health-set, Watchdog, DIO and backlight.
 Click on the tabs to access information about the board.

 Intel USB 3.0 Drivers (For Windows 7 and Windows 8.1)